 Furthermore, when this kind of blast email generates a response, replies either never happen or arrive with a significant delay.Hence, it’s hard to speak of a relationship.

 On the other hand, a conversational approach to email nurture campaigns helps you fill in the gaps.
 You can follow up your content with conversational feedback sessions.
 Or, better yet, offer hyper-personalized content by allowing the lead to converse with your bot first, reveal their needs and recommend a piece of content or next steps accordingly.
 This way you not only gain more data but also balance the power dynamic in the relationship by allowing the user to form his or her own journey.

 Since the system is conversational, users are much more likely to share a plethora of data they would not be willing to share in a lengthy form.
 Also, the automation allows for real-time personalized treatment for each and every lead.
 And, even if a lead becomes disengaged during the conversion process, you can track their movements and identify the moment of friction to the dot.

 Last but not least, modern chatbots are more than just chatty interfaces.
 They can function as self-sufficient conversational apps.
-Their flows can be easily connected to a variety of third-party tools such as Slack, Salesforce, Mailchimps, Google Sheets, email, and pretty much any other CRM and database tools.
+Their flows can be easily connected to a variety of powerful tools such as Slack, Salesforce, Mailchimp, Google Sheets, email, and pretty much any other CRM and database tools.

 Furthermore, these connections often require nothing more than a simple set up since the most popular often come as out-of-the-box features integrated into the no-code conversational builders like Landbot.